A Mutual Information Perspective on Multiple Latent Variable Generative Models for Positive View Generation: Methodology

-The proposed algorithm builds on the insights of \Cref{eq:mi_nce_bounds}, utilizing InfoNCE as a proxy to measure MI shifts between views.
+\paragraph{The proposed approach.} We build on the insights of \Cref{eq:mi_nce_bounds}, utilizing InfoNCE as a proxy to measure MI shifts between views.
 Unlike classical SSCRL methods, which rely on fixed, deterministic transformations, we generate views $\mathbf{X}$ and $\mathbf{X}'$ by perturbing individual latent variables in the latent spaces of a pre-trained MLVGM.

 Drawing inspiration from \citet{cop-gen}, which learns latent-space perturbations for positive view generation in LVGMs, our approach adopts an adversarial procedure to optimize InfoNCE loss while progressively reducing the MI between the positive views $\mathbf{X}$ and $\mathbf{X}'$\footnote{A detailed discussion of \citet{cop-gen} is provided in \Cref{subsec:view_gen}.}.